gennadiy-gaysha/portfolio_project_2/README.md

 ## Credits

 - I'm acknowleged to my student friends who introduced me to the computer game Yahtzee back in the 80s.
 I tried to reproduce the design of that exact game as accurately as possible on my website.
-- Since the JS code for creating an [interactive table](#max-score-panel) with historical results (Max score panel) was written with the help of prompts from the GPT chat, it cannot be considered written by me personally.
+- Since the JS code for creating an [interactive table](#max-score-panel) with historical results (Max score panel) was written with the help of prompts from the [GPT Chat](https://chat.openai.com/chat), it cannot be considered written by me personally.

 ### Content